osrf/gazebo_tutorials/animated_box/tutorial.md

 ## Simulate with gazebo

-This example demonstrates how use the normal gazebo executable with a plugin.
+This example demonstrates how to use the normal gazebo executable with a plugin.

 Run using gazebo itself with: